pranabsarma18/mlzoomcamp_midterm/README.md

 `pipenv install`

-If you are having error with python version, remove the following lines from Pipfile:
+If you are having error with python version, remove the following lines from Pipfile and run the above command again:

 ```
 [requires]